apiflask/apiflask/docs/usage.md

 - `app.patch()`: register a route that only accepts *PATCH* request.
 - `app.delete()`: register a route that only accepts *DELETE* request.

-This is the same example with the route shortcuts:
+Here is the same example with the route shortcuts:

 ```python hl_lines="6 11 16 21 26 31"
 from apiflask import APIFlask